Atomic Integer incr/decr

 counter = Integer::Counter.new(0) # maybe default to 0 if no argument? counter.incr # => 1 counter.incr(10) # => 11 counter.incr(-1) # => 10 counter.reset # => 10 counter.to_int # => 0 counter.to_i # => 0

-Updated by mperham (Mike Perham) almost 2 years ago
+Updated by mperham (Mike Perham) about 2 years ago

 Jeremy, good point.
 I would agree that the different semantics are enough to justify a different class.
 Namespacing it within the Thread class also seems reasonable, e.g.